codholic/CNN-Project-Dog-Breed-Classifier/README.md

 Along with exploring state-of-the-art CNN models for classification, making important design decisions about the user experience for app.

+It took me about 25-30days to finish and I continuously worked on it around the clock!!So All praises to Allah to help me finishing this..Alhamdulillah.

 References that helped me to complete the code or I can say honor code: https://github.com/ervaibhavkumar/Udacity-Deep-Learning-Nanodegree/blob/master/Project-2/Dog%20Breed%20Predictor/dog_app.ipynb